 C-PP offers comprehensive Health Services for all students in the District.
-Each health office is staffed by a Registered Nurse.
-In addition, some health offices also have a Licensed Practical Nurse.
-Staff meetings focus on current issues affecting the well-being of the students and staff in each building.
+Each elementary health office is staffed by a Registered Nurse.
+The middle and high school health offices are staffed by a combination of Registered Nurses, Licensed Practical Nurses, and a Certified Nurse Assistant.

-- If your child is ill, it is in his/her best interest and that of others to be at home where special health care can be provided.
-If, in the judgment of the School Nurse, your child is too ill to remain in school, you will be requested to pick up your child as soon as possible.
-If we cannot reach you, we will contact the person(s) noted on the emergency card each parent is requested to complete.
+If your child is ill, it is in his/her best interest and that of others to stay at home.
+If, based on the assessment of the School Nurse, your child is too ill to remain in school, you will be requested to pick up your child, as soon as possible.

-- School Physicals: At initial school entry and students entering grades PreK or K, 1, 3, 5, 7, 9, and 11 in September of 2018 will be required to have a physical.
+School Physicals: Students entering grades PreK or K, 1, 3, 5, 7, 9, and 11 and any new student to the district are required to have a physical.

 Toll-free telephone number operated by the New York State Office of Child and Family Services ("OCFS") to receive reports of child abuse or neglect.
 That telephone number is 1-800-342-3720.